 The District has had sustained sufficient enrollment growth since the opening of our last new school (Creekside Elementary) to absorb the operating cost of the building into the annual budget.
-During the monitoring period (July 1, 2014 to June 30, 2015) the District did not reserve any fund balance for facility start-up.
-However, as noted above, the proposed 2015-16 Budget begins to set aside reserves for future school facilities.
-The timing and location of these facilities is yet unknown and the \$1,500,000 set aside will cover the opening cost of just one elementary school.
+During the monitoring period (July 1, 2015 to June 30, 2016) the District did reserve \$1,500,000 in fund balance for facility start-up.
+Following the passage of the 2016 bond measure that funds four new schools the District has increased this fund balance reservation to \$4,000,000 in the proposed 2016-17 operating budget.
+The timing and location of these facilities is yet unknown and the set aside will currently cover the opening cost of a Middle School (\$2M) and an Elementary (\$1.5M).
+This fund balance reservation will increase/decrease depending upon enrollment growth and the timing of the opening of the new facilities.
+The District's 4th comprehensive high school will require an additional \$3 to \$3.5M in fixed operating cost annually.